nathanjophillips/nathan-phillips-ux-iop-old/README.md

 # UX Intern Onboarding Project
-_Nathan Phillips_
+By: Nathan Phillips

 ## Description
-_A Project to learn and show the skills I will use to perform on the UX team_
+A Project to learn and show the skills I will use to perform on the UX team